 Years ago I was at a point where I didn’t have a lot of mates (certainly no quality mates who really added to my life).
 After breaking up with my long-term girlfriend at the time, I had to create a social life basically from scratch.
 I did most of the things in this article, so rest assured this all works.

 Over the next year or two, I built up a really solid group of friends in my city who have my back no matter what.
-I’ve also built up a very solid online support network, including a few Telegram groups, several online forums and a couple guys I do Skype calls with every month or so.
+I’ve also built up a very solid online support network, including a few Telegram groups, and a couple guys I do Skype calls with every month or so.